-Estate planning is important for everyone.
-Everyone has an estate, whether large or small.
-It does not matter if you think that what you have is not worth anything.
-It always has some type of value.
 Your estate is made up of everything you own— your home, other real estate, bank accounts, investment/retirement accounts, automobiles, life insurance, furniture, and personal possessions such as jewelry, silverware, or your dishes.
 Whether it is worth a Million Dollars or a Dollar, not planning correctly can have a costly consequence.

 Some of the basic documents that everyone should have include: